Yoseph10/Yoseph10.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Research Assistant Consultant at the University of Chicago and a Partial Time Teacher at Pontificia Universidad Católica del Perú (PUCP).
+I am a Research Assistant Consultant at the University of Columbia and a Partial Time Teacher at Pontificia Universidad Católica del Perú (PUCP).
 I got my bachelor's degree in Economics at PUCP.
 My research interests include Economics for Development, Microeconometrics, Causal Inference and Machine Learning.